You may be smart, talented, and curious, and yet fail to achieve what some of your less illustrious peers have… if you aren’t gritty.

 Besides, there are self-reported questionnaires on grit, which can provide you a quick assessment in the form of a grit score.
 Here is one from Duckworth et al:

-Grit Scale (The link has separate grit scales for children and adults.)
+Grit Scale (The page has separate grit scales for children and adults.)

 Studies after studies have shown the same thing: you may be smart or talented, but you’ll struggle to reach your potential if you don’t develop the capacity to persist and overcome obstacles that inevitably crop up in any pursuit.